 - make a payment,

 - follow other social networks;

 TapLink is very easy to manage — registration and selecting a template can be done in a few clicks.
 More sales surely won't wait to come.

 What it does: Visualizing.

-Visme is an online platform that helps you present ideas.
+Visme is an online productivity tool that helps you present ideas.
 Design a presentation, CV/resume, visual report, outlay, banner ad, and so forth.
 Visme's mission is to turn boring digits and pie graphs into captivating stories.
 It offers a repertoire of templates and infographics as well as video and voice recording for better results.

 What it does: Everything.

 Google's services for businesses aren't limited by Gmail.
 You can also apply Calendar to mark important dates and events.
 Google Docs is perfect for document design.
 Google Drive stores your files for free (up to 15 GB).
 Jamboard is a great and productive tool for collaborative brainstorming, etc.